markreha/cloudworkshop/sdk/docs/development/README.md

 Build the IoT Reporting App
 --------
-Codenvy Build Instructions:
+Codenvy Build and Configuration Instructions:

  1. Start your 'cloudapp' Workspace.
 Once the environment is up and running click the 'Import Project...' link in the left project pane.
  2. Select the GITHUB option under the Source Control section.
 Enter the URL for your Github 'cloudapp' repository.
  3. Click the Import button.
  4. Select the PHP Project Configuration and click the Next button.
  5. Click the Save button.
+ 6. Configure the application:
+	 - In the app/http/controllers directory update the WeatherController.php file with your proper IoT Service URL's
+	 - In the root directory of the project update the .env file and set the APP_ENV variable to openshift, azure, or local values
- 6. In order for Laravel to run properly requires some file level permissions to be setup and the Apache configuration updated to allow HTTP filters to be run.
+ 7. In order for Laravel to run properly requires some file level permissions to be setup and the Apache configuration updated to allow HTTP filters to be run.
 The following needs to be done only once and the first time you run your PHP environment:
- 7. To run the project invoke the following (you must do the one time configuration in next step):
+ 8. To run the project invoke the following (you must do the one time configuration in next step):
  	 - Run 'Start Apache' from the Command Tools
- 8. Fix permissions on Codenvy (one time setup issue):
+ 9. Fix permissions on Codenvy (one time setup issue):
 	 - Run the following in Codenvy Terminal: sudo find /projects/cloudapp -type d -exec chmod 777 {} \;
 	 - Fix up .htaccess for Laravel project by updating apache2.conf:
 	 -- cd /etc/apache2